FAQ

 The Council of Europe will ensure that the identity of the reporting person is not disclosed to anyone, beyond the authorised Secretariat members competent to receive or follow up on reports, without the explicit consent of the reporting person.
 This will also apply to any other information from which the identity of the reporting person may be directly or indirectly deduced.

-By way of exception to the principle set out in the foregoing paragraph, the identity of the reporting person and any other information referred to in the foregoing paragraph may be disclosed in the context of investigations or judicial proceedings, including with a view to safeguarding the rights of defence of the person concerned.
+By way of exception to the principle set out in the previous paragraph, the identity of the reporting person and any other information from which the identity may be deduced may be disclosed in the context of preliminary examinations, investigations or judicial proceedings, including with a view to safeguarding the rights of defence of the person concerned.
 Such disclosures will be subject to appropriate safeguards.

-If I report suspicions of fraud, corruption, or other wrongdoing, how will you protect me from retaliatory actions?
+If I report suspicions of wrongdoing, how will you protect me from retaliatory actions?

-The Organisation’s legal framework provides guarantees against retaliation.
+The Speak up Policy provides guarantees against retaliation.
 Attempts by persons alleged to have committed wrongdoing to identify a reporting person by subjecting colleagues to questioning or intimidation fall under the definition of retaliatory action and should be notified to the DIO.

-- Persons who are closely related to a reporting Secretariat member;
+- temporary suspension of payments to a Secretariat member;

 As a Secretariat member, do I have any other duties in addition to the duty to report?